-Bexley, Brent, Ealing and Hounslow and community and voluntary service (CVS) groups have teamed up to spearhead a new quality assurance scheme to help local groups at this key time.
+Bexley, Brent, Ealing and Hounslow and community and voluntary service (CVS) groups teamed up to spearhead a new quality assurance scheme to help local groups at this key time.

 - Check they are meeting legal and best practice requirements